Applying for Student Finance

-Student Finance can take up to 6 weeks to process your application (it could be even longer if you leave it until peak time) so be sure to give yourself plenty of time to get your application in.
+Student Finance can take up to 6 weeks to process your application.
+It could be even longer if you leave it until peak time.
+Be sure to give yourself plenty of time to get your application in.

 Deadlines and applying late for student finance?

-It’s important to make yourself aware of the deadlines for applying for student finance, because although you can still apply after the deadline, you may not receive your money when you need it most.
-So be sure to get your application in early soon after it opens, which tends to be February-March time each year.
+It’s important to make yourself aware of the deadlines for applying for student finance.
+Although you can still apply after the deadline, you may not receive your money when you need it most.
+Get your application in early soon after it opens, which tends to be February-March time each year.
 Once applications open, deadlines will be set for applications from new university students and returning university students.

-If for whatever reason you are applying late for student finance – perhaps you made a last-minute decision to attend university, or got into university through UCAS Clearing, or perhaps you’re just a little unorganised – there will still be time to get your application in, even if you miss the deadline.
+Perhaps you made a last-minute decision to attend university, or got into university through UCAS Clearing.
+Should you apply late for student finance there will still be time to get your application in, even if you miss the deadline.

 English students: https://www.gov.uk/student-finance

 Welsh students: https://www.studentfinancewales.co.uk/